CSCI4850/s22-team2-project/demo/README.md

 Here in the demo, we will break down our system into two parts; the Image Extractor and the Image Reader.
-We will walkthrough how to do both individually.<br><br>
+We will walkthrough how to do both individually.<br>

 <h2><b>Image Extractor</b></h2>
 The Image Extractor takes any given image and crop/rotate it to a proper orientation.
 Once it has completed, it will send the resized image to the neural net to determine what card the image contains.<br>